Favourited 200 times

 I have tons of permaculture-related books you could read

-We can go to a real beach 20 minutes away
+We can go to a river 3 minutes away in car

 I love playing soccer and ultimate frisbee